Pay-Per-Click Marketing: Using PPC to Build Your Business

 - Refine Landing Pages: Modify the content and calls-to-action (CTAs) of your landing pages to align with individual search queries in order to boost conversion rates.
 Don’t send all your traffic to the same page.

 By continuously optimizing your pay-per-click campaigns, you’ll be able to grow your customer base and increase ROI.

-Use The AdWords Performance Grader to See How Your PPC Campaign Measures Up
+Use The AdWords Performance Grader to Grade Your PPC

 Once you’ve established your AdWords campaign, you can use WordStream’s AdWords Performance Grader to check your progress.
 The Performance Grader is a comprehensive free tool that helps you evaluate how your AdWords pay-per-click campaigns are performing in key areas such as:

 - Quality Score

 - Click-Through Rate

 The AdWords Performance Grader’s expert analysis shows you where and how to make improvements to your AdWords campaign that will improve your performance and save you money.
 Following PPC best practices have never been easier – it’s fast, secure, and free.
 Get your free performance report now.